The Vision of Stephen: A Lesson in Courage

 After Jesus’ death, the apostles chose seven men to assist them in the work of running the church and teaching the gospel.
 One of these seven was Stephen, a man with a strong reputation for loving and following God.
 He, with the others, were set apart to their new role through the laying on of hands, which means the apostles placed their hands on Stephen’s head, gave him a blessing from God, and conveyed the authority from God to do his work.

 Stephen quickly encountered difficulties.
-He was falsely accused of blasphemy and brought before a council.
+He was falsely accused of blasphemy and brought before a council of Jewish high priests.
 They may have been surprised, as they leveled their accusations, to see that Stephen was transfigured.
 He had the face of an angel.

 55 But he, being full of the Holy Ghost, looked up steadfastly into heaven, and saw the glory of God, and Jesus standing on the right hand of God,

-56 And said, Behold, I see the heavens opened, and the Son of man standing on the right hand of God.
-(Acts 7)
+56 And said, Behold, I see the heavens opened, and the Son of Man standing on the right hand of God.
+(Array)

 This was something the people did not want to hear.
 They didn’t want to cope with his vision so they came after him.
 They forced him out of the city and then stoned him.
 He died calling upon God.